 However, there cannot be a conservative feminism movement.
 The differences between the two is that conservative ideology stagnates feminist causes to obtain overdue freedom.
-Conservatives can be heterosexual or choose not to get an abortion, but that does not mean they can force their lifestyle on other women — that is
+Conservatives can be heterosexual or choose not to get an abortion, but that does not mean they can force their lifestyle on other women — that is not feminist.

 The feminist community has no place for those who refuse to advocate, accept and fight for things to which the movement is dedicated.
 It is important to note that the main focus of feminism is to create a liberating and free world for all women, including those from different ethnic backgrounds, religions, sexualities, social statuses and political ideologies.